 What about other medications?

 As with herbal medicine, acupuncture should be seen as complimentary to conventional medicines.
 If your pet is in pain, and requires conventional pain relief, they should receive that.
-For the vast majority of cases acupuncture is safe to use in conjunction with other medicines and can be used to help to carefully lower doses or modify treatment regimes, and also to give your pet a lovely rest if they are a good responder.
-Unless your pet's condition is responding wholly to acupuncture or is relatively mild (doesn't significantly impact day to day life), then acupuncture should be used as a complementary rather than an alternative therapy.
+For the vast majority of cases acupuncture is safe to use in conjunction with other medicines and can be used in combination with their treatment regimes.
+It may also give your pet a lovely rest if they are a good responder.
+We will always work together with your primary vet to work out the best pain management plan for your pet.